 We sometimes receive information when a concern is referred to us, or during our investigations, that indicates that steps have been taken by the registrant to remediate fitness to practise concerns, since the incidents that gave rise to the referral.
-This may be evidence that shows that a registrant has undergone retraining, learning or a period of performance supervision, for example.
+This may be documentation that shows that a registrant has undergone retraining, learning or a period of performance supervision, for example.

 This information will be assessed against our threshold criteria in the usual way.
 If we consider that the information demonstrates that any retraining, learning or improvements are embedded in the registrant's practise, we may decide that the registrant no longer presents a risk to members of the public or the wider public interest and that the threshold criteria is not met.
-However, we will also need to assess whether the nature of the concerns are such that the Investigating Committee Panel is still required to consider the case in the public interest, for example where the original concerns posed a potentially serious risk to patient safety.
+However, we will also need to assess whether the nature of the concerns are such that the Investigating Committee panel is still required to consider the case in the public interest, for example where the original concerns posed a potentially serious risk to patient safety.
 A case may therefore still meet the threshold criteria and proceed to the Investigating Committee panel, even where a registrant may have taken steps to change their practise.

-Where we receive information relating to a registrant's remediation after a case has been referred to the Investigating Committee Panel, that information will be considered by the panel when it makes its decision on whether there is a case to answer on the allegation.
-Once II. the case has passed into the jurisdiction of the Committee it cannot be re-considered against the threshold criteria.
+Where we receive information relating to a registrant's remediation after a case has been referred to the Investigating Committee panel, it will be treated as a registrant's formal observations to the panel.
+This is because the case has passed into the jurisdiction of the Committee, and so cannot be re-considered against the threshold criteria.
 The panel will take account of any evidence of remediation in their consideration of whether there is a case to answer.